ilkkamtk/WSK/Week3/03-routing.md

 };

 const putCat = (req, res) => {
-  // not implemented in this example, this is future homework res.sendStatus(200);
+  // not implemented in this example, this is homework res.sendStatus(200);
 };

 const deleteCat = (req, res) => {
-  // not implemented in this example, this is future homework res.sendStatus(200);
+  // not implemented in this example, this is homework res.sendStatus(200);
 };